 Nature of Scotland Award categories

-The awards are open to everyone from across Scotland including businesses, public sector organisations, NGOs, schools and youth groups, research institutions, community groups, individuals and farmers who have been active in nature conservation across Scotland since March 2022.
-Previously shortlisted entrants can apply again but they must showcase what they have achieved since their last shortlisting.
+The awards are open to everyone from across Scotland including businesses, public sector organisations, NGOs, young people, research institutions, community groups, individuals, and farmers who have been active in nature conservation across Scotland since March 2023.
+Previously shortlisted entrants can apply again but they must showcase what they have achieved since their last application.
 You can enter your own work or submit an application nominating another person or partnership.
+Please note that this year we are looking to celebrate individual young people’s contribution through our Young Champion for Nature Award rather than schools and youth groups.
+We will bring back our Youth Action category celebrating the collective effort of young people in future years.

 We have 10 awards to choose from.
 You are welcome to enter more than one category; we just need each entry to be specifically tailored to the award details below.